hariddha-coder/DKD-DeepKrishiDevelopment/README.md

 ---

 ## Tech Stack (To Be Decided)

-*Branch and technologies will be confirmed post-counseling.*

-> Shraddha will update tech tools after branch allocation.
-Initial ideas may include:
+> Shraddha will update tech tools after ready the application
-- Frontend: HTML/CSS/JS or React
-- Backend: Python Flask/Django or Node.js
-- Database: Firebase / SQLite
-- Mobile App: Android (future)
-- Hosting: GitHub Pages / Netlify

----

 ## Created By